-Mission: The Bay Area Jewish Healing Center is dedicated to providing Jewish spiritual care to those living with illness, to those caring for the ill, and to the bereaved through direct service, education and training, capacity building, and information and referral.
+Mission: The Bay Area Jewish Healing Center is dedicated to providing Jewish spiritual care to those living with illness, to those caring for the ill, and to the bereaved through direct service, education and training, and information and referral.

 Established in 1991 as the nation’s first Jewish healing center, The Bay Area Jewish Healing Center provides spiritual care sometimes referred to as chaplaincy or pastoral care and support services to anyone who wants spiritual care, regardless of affiliation or financial resources.